 I am a Ph.D.
 Candidate in Sociology at New York University.
 I study how people make sense of concepts like race and work in organizations, and why these sense making practices matter for organizational outcomes.
-My work focuses on race and ethnicity, organizations, culture, and health.
+My work focuses on race and ethnicity, organizations, health, and inequality.

 My dissertation uses ethnographic methods and interviews to understand concepts of descent-based difference at a diverse community health center.
 Other research uses qualitative or quantitative methods to investigate 1) meaning making at a recycling redemption center, 2) multiracial identity, 3) multiracial organizations, and 4) the concept of career in organizations.